huwdjones/ansible_demo/README.md

 # The Ansible Vault

-The vault works by decrypting anything encrypted within the run time scope if a decryption method is provided such as a password file or password itself.
+The vault works by decrypting anything encrypted within the run time scope if a decryption method is provided in the ansible-playbook command such as a password file or password itself.

 In the above example individual string variables have been encrypted however Ansible can handle entire files containing encrypted data also.